 Other ways to say: Ignore, shut out

-Meaning: To talk a lot without saying anything helpful; often sounds rude.
+Meaning: To talk a lot without saying anything useful.
+It’s used when someone brags or rambles but doesn’t help.

 Example Sentence: